A diabetic diet is a type of therapeutic diet that may be prescribed to an older adult upon admission to a long-term care facility or nursing home.

 What’s more, studies estimate that between 25-34% of older adults living in long-term care have diabetes, of which 95% are type 2 (3).

-The high prevalence of diabetes in older adults is due to age-related changes such as a loss of lean body mass and an increase in fat mass, and chronic low-grade inflammation.
+The high prevalence of diabetes in older adults is due to age-related changes such as a loss of lean body mass, an increase in fat mass, and chronic low-grade inflammation.

 Diabetes increases the risk of common geriatric syndromes, problems specific to aging that interfere with a person’s daily life.